fjapor/APM/README.md

 3- All responses that should have currency shown in other coin than USD should call this service (only get products by now);
 4 - Created a CurrencyRepository that will consist of an in-memory dictionary mechanism that will handle currency conversions based on the ISO Currency symbols;
 5- CurrencyRepository will receive its data from a JSON file similar to the product file, this will easy up future integrations with daily exchange ratio providers and/or allow other services to provide this info to this one;
 6- It seems that from SEO perspective is not a good practice to have same URL with different contents (this mechanism can also be used in the future to multi-language implementations), so i created an optional webapi route and created a LocalizationAttribute.
 This mechanism will isolate the dependency between browser localization and backend localization, the backend will only send responses to what he is asked to.
-By this a customer from Argentina can have his frontend show currencies in euros if we build this properly in frontend.
+By this way, for example, a customer from Argentina can have his frontend show currencies in euros if we build this properly in frontend.

 By checking the culture in the route we can return different currency symbols and conversions according to the routes called.
 So, assuming we have the currencies and ratios in the JSON file, they would be automatically converted to the required output.
 Cases that are not in the  JSON file would return the default currencies/values in USD.